ahlstromcj/seq66/README.md

         *   Upgraded and fixed file-name splitting and rebuilding.
         *   Modify flag now set when painting notes in seqroll.
         *   Fixed handling of Live/Song mode in performer and in 'rc' saving.
+        *   Improved appearance of Loop/Record/Quantize buttons in main grid.
     *   Version 0.98.5:
         *   Added locking for the event-drawing loops to prevent segfaults.
             Active only when recording; prevents iterator invalidation.